promesante/accounts-api/README.md

 2. **prepare** (**retrieve** or **update**) data for each of the corresponding operations just mentioned
 4. **display** data in `response` as the result of the interceptor chain execution

-We will now explain interceptors bound to the **transaction create** endpoint.
-As it has associated much more than the other endpoints, we will list and briefly describe them below.
+We will now explain interceptors bound to the **transaction create** endpoint in particular, as it has associated much more than the other endpoints; we will list and briefly describe them below:

 #### Validate ####